 The Converter\Parameters subparameter must contain one parameter name per line, which must be followed by an equal sign and a constant numeric literal or a reference to a parameter name which is located in a parameter tree.
 The reference must begin with a file name, followed by an open parentheses and a the tree root name, a new open parentheses for any branch names (including the Reserved\Parameters or Model\Specific branch names if present in the tree) and the parameter name, and a matching set of closing parentheses.
-The file reference may point to any file which contains one or more parameter trees.
-The files referenced must be located in the same directory as the .ibs file containing the reference.
-The file names of parameter files must follow the rules for file names given in Section 3, GENERAL SYNTAX RULES AND GUIDELINES.
-Parameter files may only contain parameter trees using the tree syntax described in the IBIS-specification in section 10A with the following exceptions and additions:
+The file reference must be located in the same directory as the .ibs file containing the reference.
+The file names of parameter files must follow the rules for file names given in Section 3, "GENERAL SYNTAX RULES AND GUIDELINES".
+Parameter files may only contain parameter trees using the tree syntax described in IBIS in Section Error!
+Reference source not found. with the following exceptions and additions: